openstack-archive/fuel-plugin-contrail/doc/source/dpdk.rst

    1GB sized require a reboot.
 Also, it is necessary to leave some amount of memory for the operating system itself.

+.. raw:: latex

+    \pagebreak

-#.
-Add DPDK role on computes where you want to have DPDK-based vRouter.
+4. Add DPDK role on computes where you want to have DPDK-based vRouter.
    **Computes that are not marked with DPDK role will use kernel-based vRouter.**

     .. image:: images/add_dpdk_role.png